 3. Internet of Things Foundation Series: AWS

-AWS also has a separate 10-minute introductory course to IoT found here, which you need to complete to enroll in this course.
+AWS also has a separate 10-minute introductory course to IoT found here, which is strongly recommended that you complete to enroll in this course.

-It’s one of those certificate courses on Coursera, where financial aid is available, but the enrollment is free.
+It’s one of those certificate courses on Coursera where financial aid is available, but enrollment is free.

-The online training is paid ($1,199), but free content is accessible on the website.
+The online training is paid, but free content is accessible on the website.

 Preparing for Your Coursework